striezel/botvinnik/doc/configuration.md

 # Example of a minimal configuration file

-The following example is a minimal core configuration file for the botvinnik program (as of version 0.6.3 or later).
+The following example is a minimal configuration file for the botvinnik program (as of version 0.6.3 or later).
 It only contains the configuration settings which are required to start the bot.
 Any optional settings are left out.

     # Matrix server login settings
     matrix.homeserver=https://matrix.example.tld/